jdelia/genesis-communities-cpt/readme.txt

 ==Changelog==

 = 0.6.0 =
 Updated plugin for translations.
+New features added for archive page.
 Some file names were changed.

 = 0.5.2 =
 Stylesheet changes for font sizes and removing borders on single page post display.